annedoesstuff/beatbound/docs/_log.md

 Links: [[_progress-kanban|TODO]]
 ***
+# 2024-12-07
+Grace period for beat and input.
+Want to kill myself :)

+Don't think I need timer.
+Just use `_last_beat_time` to calculate if its in grace window. `_last_beat_time` updates every beat.
+OR NOT 🫠👍

 # 2024-12-04
 Making Terrain Sets for Autotiling.
 Set up Wall and Dirt Terrain Set for Autotiling.
 Works well enough.
 Will need to update all adjacent tiles when dirt is dug.